Updated: Dec 6, 2020

-In my debut novel the heroine is Ella Jenkins.
+In my debut novel, Craving A King, the heroine is Ella Jenkins.
 She is the epitome of Black Girl Magic.
 She is fire and ice.
 Beautiful, smart, and loyal.
-She is using her magic to change the world one public school at a time.
-She is also using it to drive King Kofi Ajyei wild.
-She does not suffer fools nor arrogant kings well; their first meeting proves that!
+She uses her power to change the world one public school at a time.
+She is also uses it to drive King Kofi Ajyei wild!
+Ella does not suffer fools nor arrogant kings well; their first meeting proves that!
 Her character is my Spelman Sisters, girlfriends, and aunties wrapped up into one persona.

-Conversely, today’s media portrays Black women as overwhelmingly difficult creatures who are desperate for a man.
-Any man with a sports or rap contract will do.
-In current movies, TV shows, and books; we are successful but alone.
-We are educated, but bitches if we demand excellence.
+Conversely, today’s media portrays Black women as difficult creatures desperate for a man.
+In current movies, TV shows, and books; we are successful, but alone.
+We are educated, but bitches.
 We are beautiful but misused and overlooked.
 We are not portrayed as the heroines we really are.
-Therefore, we don’t get the same basic shine as White women in the pages of romance novels and romantic comedies.
+Consequently, we don’t get the same shine as White women in the pages of mainstream romance novels and romantic comedies.
 This is a narrative I intend to combat with every stroke of my pen.

-Please Note, it was not always like this.
+It was not always like this.
 When I was a teenager and young adult in the nineties and early aughts; Black women were portrayed as goddesses that successful men both worshipped and eventually attained.
 I dreamed about graduating from college, landing that dream job, travelling and being completely loved.
 I dreamed of bringing my whole self into a relationship and being loved for it.
-I saw my dreams vividly in romantic comedies that did not just tolerate my Black presence as the humorous sidekick.
+I saw myself in romantic comedies that did not just tolerate my Blackness as teh sassy and humorous sidekick.
 I was the main event.
-Today I want to pay homage to my top four Black heroines of the nineties and early aughts!.
+In that spirit, I want to pay homage to my top four Black heroines of the nineties and early aughts!.

 1. Maxine Shaw, Living Single